 How Can I Help?

-By volunteering even just a few hours of your time you can make a difference in Cambridge.
+By volunteering even just an hour of your time you can make a difference in Cambridge.
 You can help in many ways: from displaying a poster in your garden at election time, to stuffing envelopes or delivering leaflets, making phone calls, or going out knocking on doors around Cambridge.Become a volunteer

 - Dan Hilken donated 2018-06-13 16:42:44 +0100

 I grew up in Cambridge and around the world.
 I decided to move with my family to Trumpington after spending a couple of decades in London and the Far East.
 I think there's no better place to live than Cambridge.
 But as the city grows, residents must work hard to preserve and enhance it.

 Since I began as a commercial lawyer in the 1990s, moving in the 2000s into journalism, advisory work and business development, I have watched globalisation and rapid development with both excitement and scepticism.
 Globalisation has opened up possibilities, but has brought problems, not least to the environment.

 In 2016, while in a global role as an editor at professional services firm EY, I moved with my wife and daughter to a small house in Trumpington, working from home and in London.
 We happened to move the week of the Brexit vote!

 Then Prime Minister Theresa May claimed that people who call themselves citizens of the world are citizens of nowhere.
 But in fact, world citizens are also attached to local communities, and can bring in helpful ideas from elsewhere.

 I was born in South America, grew up in Africa, England and the Middle East, and studied Chinese and Law at university.
 But wherever I have been I have participated locally.
 And I have seen that public services, including good schools and transport, are crucial.